Thursday, December 27, 2012

 Molas

-The mola forms part of the traditional costume of a Kuna woman, two mola panels being incorporated as front and back panels in a blouse.
-The full costume traditionally includes a patterned wrapped skirt (saburet), a red and yellow headscarf (musue), arm and leg beads (wini), a gold nose ring (olasu) and earrings in addition to the mola blouse (dulemor).
+The mola forms part of the traditional costume of a Kuna woman, with two mola panels incorporated as front and back panels in a blouse.
+The full costume traditionally includes a patterned wrapped skirt (saburet), a red and yellow headscarf (musue), arm and leg beads (wini), a gold nose ring (olasu), and earrings, in addition to the mola blouse (dulemor).

 In the Kuna's native language, "mola" means "shirt" or "clothing".
-The mola originated with the tradition of Kuna women painting their bodies with geometrical designs, using available natural colours; in later years these same designs were woven in cotton, and later still, sewn using cloth bought from the European settlers of Panama.
+The mola originated from the tradition of Kuna women painting their bodies with geometrical designs, using available natural colors; in later years, these same designs were woven into cotton, and later still, sewn using cloth bought from the European settlers of Panama.

 Thursday, December 20, 2012